xriss/djon/readme.md

 9e999 should automagically become Infinity when parsed as it is too large to fit into a 64bit float.
-NaN and -NaN and all the other strange NaNs become a null, which is not a number so that seems reasonable.
+NaN and -NaN and all the other strange NaNs become null, which is also not a number.

 When converting Numbers to digits we use large integers with positive e numbers and decimal fractions with -e numbers.
 This makes the numbers